cdvultur/ocp4nv-demo/README.md

 ### 3. Machine Configurations

-Apply MachineConfigs sequentially to avoid multiple reboots.
 Each MachineConfig triggers a node reboot.

 **Note:** For SNO, target `master` pool.
 For multi-node, target `worker` pool.